Gulf of Sidra incident (1981)

-In the first Gulf of Sidra incident, 19 August 1981, two Libyan Su-22 Fitters fired upon two U.S. F-14 Tomcats and were subsequently shot down off the Libyan coast.
+In the first Gulf of Sidra incident, 19 August 1981, two Libyan Sukhoi Su-22M3 Fitter-G fired upon two U.S. Grumman F-14A Tomcats and were subsequently shot down off the Libyan coast.
 Libya had claimed that the entire Gulf was their territory, at 32° 30′ N, with an exclusive 62 nmi fishing zone, which Libyan leader Muammar Gaddafi asserted as "The Line of Death" in 1973.
 Two further incidents occurred in the area in 1986 and in 1989.

 Background

 In 1973, Libya claimed the Gulf of Sidra as a closed bay and part of its territorial waters.
 This prompted the United States to conduct Freedom of Navigation (FON) operations in the area since the claim did not meet the criteria established by international law.
 Libya often confronted U.S. forces in and near the gulf, and on two occasions its fighter jets opened fire on U.S. reconnaissance flights off the Libyan coast; once in early 1973 and again in late 1980.
 FON operations intensified when Ronald Reagan became president.

 In August 1981, Reagan authorized a large naval force led by a pair of U.S. Navy aircraft carriers, USS Forrestal and USS Nimitz, to deploy to the disputed area.
 The two carriers had embarked a total of four interceptor squadrons: VF-74 "Be-Devilers" and VMFA-115 "Silver Eagles", flying F-4 Phantoms from Forrestal, and the VF-41 "Black Aces" and VF-84 "Jolly Rogers", flying F-14 Tomcats from Nimitz.
 The Libyan Air Force responded by deploying a high number of interceptors and fighter-bombers.

-Early in the morning of 18 August, when the U.S. exercise began, at least three MiG-25 'Foxbats' approached the U.S. carrier groups, and were escorted away by American interceptors.
+Early in the morning of 18 August, when the U.S. exercise began, at least three MiG-25 "Foxbats" approached the U.S. carrier groups and were escorted away by American interceptors.
 The Libyans tried to establish the exact location of the U.S. naval force.
-Thirty-five pairs of MiG-23 'Floggers', MiG-25s, Sukhoi Su-20 'Fitter-Cs', Su-22M 'Fitter-Js' and Mirage F1s flew into the area, and were soon intercepted by seven pairs of F-14s and F-4s.
+Thirty-five pairs of MiG-23 "Floggers", MiG-25s, Sukhoi Su-20 "Fitter-Cs", Su-22M "Fitter-Js" and Mirage F1s flew into the area, and were soon intercepted by seven pairs of F-14s and F-4s.
 U.S. Naval Intelligence later assessed that a MiG-25 may have fired a missile from 18 mi away at U.S. fighter aircraft that day.